At the April 9, 2013, consolidated election, the following public question was on the ballot:

 By a vote of 53.73% to 46.27% the measure passed and the City Council became the governing authority of the City’s energy aggregation group (i.e., all City residences in the Ameren service territory and all businesses in the city service area using less than 15,000 kilowatt hours (kWh) of electricity per year.
 Members of the Corn Belt Energy cooperative are excluded.

-The current supplier is Homefield Energy (https://www.dynegy.com/homefield/communities/homefield-illinois/bloomington).
-The rate through June 2018 is 5.669 cents per kilowatt hour.
+The current supplier is Mid-American Energy.
+The rate through the June 2020 meter read is 5.07 cents per kilowatt hour.
+Homefield Energy will be the new supplier after the June meter read with a rate of 4.33 cents per kilowatt hour through June 2022.
 A small portion of this cost is used to purchase Renewable Energy Credits, which gives financial incentives to companies that produce renewable energy such as solar and wind power.
-Bloomington purchases one Renewable Energy Credit for every megawatt of energy used by the aggregation group.